 Things to Know When Owning a Blue Heeler & Beagle Mix

-Blue Heeler & Beagle mixes can be fun and feisty but they certainly need a good investment of time and energy for training from their owners!
-Before you make up your mind, here are a few more things to bear in mind.
+Blue Heeler and Beagle mixes can be fun and feisty but they certainly need a good investment of time and energy for training from their owners!
+Before you make up your mind, here are a few more things to bear in mind:

 Since they are energetic dogs, they will need a well-balanced diet full of all the vital nutrients that keep a dog healthy.
-Typically, they need three to four cups of dog food per day, though you can increase the amount if your dog has had an especially active day of running around.
+Typically, they need 3 to 4 cups of dog food per day, though you can increase the amount if your dog has had an especially active day of running around.
 High-quality dog food approved by your veterinarian is ideal.
 Any dog is prone to become overweight if not exercised enough.
-But you won’t have to worry that your dog won’t want to exercise; while you are responsible to make sure you offer the activities, know that your dog will perform them with glee.
+But you won’t have to worry that your dog won’t want to exercise.
+While you are responsible to make sure you offer the activities, know that your dog will perform them with glee.
 Provide plenty of fresh water at all times, and your dog will be one happy canine.

 Taking them on long walks or hikes where they can explore while getting a good workout is a great way to keep them happy.
 Teaching them tricks and challenging them daily will help keep them from being destructive.
 Give them a daily physical and mental challenge with plenty of opportunities for socialization.
 Having a variety of different dog toys is a great way for your dog to learn new things and release pent-up energy.

 Beagles are curious, and Blue Heelers are highly active and intelligent, so your mix may also love to go to new places and explore the unknown.
 Teaching them at a young age to follow commands will keep them from following their noses to places that may be unsafe.

 Blue Heelers have a double coat and are moderate shedders, while Beagles have short, thick coats that shed frequently.
 In other words, Blue Heeler Beagle mixes will also shed frequently, so they will need regular grooming and brushing, even though they don’t have long hair.